 Read the full review: Razer BlackShark V2 Pro

-Read the full review: Corsair HS60 Haptic
+Read the full review: Corsair HS80 RGB Wireless

-Wireless headphones are no longer plagued with latency, with such releases as the Logitech G Pro X Lightspeed setting a higher standard for wireless audio.
+Wireless headphones are no longer plagued with latency, with such releases as the Logitech G Pro X Wireless setting a higher standard for wireless audio.
 One of the best gaming headsets out there, this pair of cans gives you wireless freedom alongside low latency, robust build quality and, most importantly, excellent sound.
-It also boasts up to 20 hours of battery life, and a wireless range of up to 13m.
-Its microphone could be better, and it could also be cheaper.
-However, if you have the cash (and you don’t use the mic that much anyway), this one’s a shoo-in.
+It also boasts up to 20 hours of battery life, and a wireless range of up to 13 meters, which is pretty impressive and means you won’t have to stop communicating with your team members when you’re grabbing a snack or a drink.

 Read the full review: Logitech G Pro X Wireless

-One of the best PC gaming headsets to date, this one’s a little on the pricey side, but when you consider just how comfortable and exceptional sounding this headset is, well, it’s easy to see why it’s one of the best gaming headsets you can buy today.
+One of the best PC gaming headsets to date, this one’s a little on the pricey side, but when you consider just how comfortable, lightweight and exceptional sounding this headset is, well, it’s easy to see why it’s one of the best gaming headsets you can buy today.

 Read the full review: SteelSeries Arctis Pro

-The Astro A50 Wireless isn’t just an appealing choice for the best gaming headset because of its edgy aesthetic – that is, if you’re into that sort of look.
-This is a multi-use headset boasting excellent and immersive – if not audiophile-level – sound quality as well as fantastic wireless connectivity so latency is no issue.
-As far as its feature-set, it has effortless-to-swap ear cups and a charging station, because things should be easy where they can.
-Sadly, it is more for the luxurious-loving crowd with that premium price.
+The Astro A50 Wireless isn’t just an appealing choice for the best gaming headset because of its edgy aesthetic – that is, if you’re into that sort of look, which we are.
+This is a multi-platform headset boasting excellent and immersive – if not quite audiophile-level – sound quality and fantastic wireless connectivity so latency is no issue.
+It’s extremely comfortable as well.
+In fact, it’s among the most comfortable gaming headsets we’ve ever used, thanks in large part to its soft, breathable earcups and headband.

 Read the full review: Astro A50 Wireless (2019)

 When it comes to sound, the Arctis line of headsets from SteelSeries will never fail you.
-It delivers a sound quality that will please both gamers and music snobs alike.
+The SteelSeries Arctis 9 Wireless doesn’t fall far from the tree.
+Among the best wireless gaming headsets, it delivers a sound quality that will please both gamers and music snobs alike.
 And, this being wireless, it eliminates those pesky cables without sacrificing performance.
 In fact, whether you’re connected via Bluetooth or via the 2.4GHz wireless connectivity, you’ll have a lag-fee experience, making this an excellent proposition for gaming.

 Read the full review: SteelSeries Arctis 9 Wireless

-Usually when you're purchasing anything, including gaming peripherals, you get what you pay for.
-You don't go into Walmart, pick up a $50/£50 gaming headset and expect to be blown away, at least not usually.
+Usually, when you're purchasing anything, including gaming peripherals, you get what you pay for.
+You don't go into Walmart, pick up a cheap gaming headset and expect to be blown away, at least not usually.
 Well, Corsair takes this rule and turns it on its head.
 The Corsair HS50 is, for the budget gamer, the best PC gaming headset you can get today.
-Retailing at $50 in the US, the HS50 has sound and mic quality that rivals headsets that are double the price.
-Everything, down to the build materials, radiates quality.
-If you don't mind forgoing some extra bells and whistles – like 7.1 surround and Bluetooth connectivity, for example – then you need to take a look at the Corsair HS50.
+For a budget gaming headset, the HS50 has sound and mic quality to rival that of much more expensive gaming headsets.

 Read the full review: Corsair HS50 Stereo Gaming Headset